Pygmaeconus visseri

 Pygmaeconus visseri is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
 The species is named for J. S. de Visser, who originally collected the specimen.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-Like other members of Pygmaeconus, the shell is less than 10mm in size and rounded.
+Like other members of Pygmaeconus, the shell is less than 10 mm in size and rounded.
 However, the shell of P. visseri has indented grooves on its body whorl instead of the raised ribs that are common to the rest of its genus.

 Distribution

 This marine species was found off Phuket Island, Thailand.